-Attribute Description Allowed on at(address) Locate the section at the specified address all clear Clear the DATA section at program startup all except: code, sfr, sfrbit, bsfr noclear Do not clear the DATA section at program startup (default) all init Copies the data from the section from ROM to RAM at program setup. all except: code, sfr, sfrbit, bsfr noinit Do not initialize section (default) all inpage Indicates that the section must fit within a 256 byte page. xdata, pdata inblock Indicates that the section must fit within a 2K page. code max When sections with the same name occur in different object modules, with the MAX attribute, the linker generates a section of which the size is the maximum of the sizes in the individual object modules. all except: code romdata Indicates that the section contains data to be placed in ROM code, xdata, pdata
+Attribute Description Allowed on at(address) Locate the section at the specified address all clear Clear the DATA section at program startup data noclear Do not clear the DATA section at program startup (default) all init Copies the data from the section from ROM to RAM at program setup. data noinit Do not initialize section (default) all max When sections with the same name occur in different object modules, with the MAX attribute, the linker generates a section of which the size is the maximum of the sizes in the individual object modules. data romdata data Indicates that the section contains data to be placed in ROM overlay('overlay') erlay('overlay') Generated by the C compiler to create overlaid sections group('group') Used to group sections, for example for placing in the same page. all